mavvystudio/miniserver/README.md

 export const handler = async ({db }) => db.create();
 ```

+**NOTE**: handler names or file names can be in kebab case.

-Or if you want to use the long version:
+Also, if you want to use the long version:

 ```typescript
 // src/addProduct.ts